davidmarquez72/Pandas/README.md

 To view the full details of each script, navigate to the corresponding branch.
-Each branch contains a detailed description and explanation of its functionality.
+Each branch contains a detailed description and explanation of its functionality, also you can see my file .py where i apply good pracices, comments, errors handles and use of POO.
 Here are the branches, showcasing the complete scripts I’ve developed:

 clinicaOdonto.py,
 CopyPastePlantilla.py,